Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A financial services company decides to migrate one of its applications to AWS.
 The application deals with sensitive data, such as credit card information, and must run on a PCI-compliant environment.
 Which of the following is the company's responsibility when building a PCI-compliant environment in AWS?
 (Choose TWO)

 - [ ] Start the migration process immediately as all AWS services are PCI compliant.
-- [x] Ensure that AWS services are configured properly to meetall PCI DSS standards.
+- [x] Ensure that AWS services are configured properly to meet all PCI DSS standards.
 - [x] Restrict any access to cardholder data and create a policy that addresses information security for all personnel.
 - [ ] Configure the underlying infrastructure of AWS services to meet all PCI DSS requirements.
 - [ ] Ensure that all PCI DSS physical security requirements are met.